AaronZ345/AaronZ345.github.io/_pages/about.md

 **I am actively seeking postdoctoral positions and research collaborations.
 Please feel free to contact me via email at yuzhang34@zju.edu.cn.**

 # 🔥 News
+- *2024.09*: We released the full dataset of [GTSinger](https://huggingface.co/datasets/GTSinger/GTSinger) (A Global Multi-Technique Singing Corpus for all singing tasks)!
 - *2024.09*: 🎉 1 paper is accepted by NeurIPS 2024 (Spotlight)!
 - *2024.09*: 🎉 1 paper is accepted by EMNLP 2024!
 - *2024.06*: We released the code of [GTSinger](https://github.com/GTSinger/GTSinger) (A Global Multi-Technique Singing Corpus for all singing tasks)!